node-xyz/node-xyz.github.io/_pages/getting.started.md

 `warn :: Sending a message to /mul from first find strategy failed (Local Response)
 my fellow service responded with null`

-The [first find strategy](#) is a default behavior embedded inside node XYZ for finding nodes to send messages to.
+The [first find strategy](https://github.com/node-xyz/xyz.service.send.first.find) is a default behavior embedded inside node XYZ for finding nodes to send messages to.
 We'll see more on this later.
 The main point is that the message failed.
 Obviously because StringMS does not know any mathMS at this point!

 Change the stringMS to the following, specifying a new seed node for it.
-Also add a filed in mathMS that will indicate that this node is allowed to join new nodes:
+Also add a filed in mathMS that will indicate that this node is allowed to admit new nodes:

     // string.ms.js
     let xyz = require('xyz-core').xyz